WorldVistA/ViViaN/Documentation/howToSubmit.rst

 repository under the user's Github account where the user can push and pull branches .
 The fork is generated from the ViViaN repository web page, which can be found at https://github.com/OSEHRA-Sandbox/Product-Management.
-Once there, click on the the "Fork" button in the top left corner.
+Once there, click on the the "Fork" button in the top right corner.

 .. figure::
    http://code.osehra.org/content/named/SHA1/45b22c-vivianForkHighlight.png